yig/GMU-CS425/README.md

                 // Manage timestep
 }
 ```

+This is just pseudocode.
+In practice, the engine probably needs to pass a reference to itself to all the managers so that they can access each other.
+(Another possibility is to make an Engine global variable.)
+Eventually, we will have even more managers.
+For this next checkpoint, you don't need to create an input manager.

 You can manage the timestep using C++'s `std::this_thread::sleep_for()` and passing it a C++ `std::chrono::duration<>`.
 You can get a double-valued timer by calling `glfwGetTime()` (which you can subtract and create a `std::chrono::duration<double>` from).
 See below for how to include `GLFW`.
 You don't need GLFW for this.
 You can instead use the C++ standard library directly by subtracting two `std::chrono::time_point`s, which you can get via `std::chrono::steady_clock::now()`.
 For example, `const auto t1 = std::chrono::steady_clock::now()` stores the current time in a variable `t1`.
 You can create a 0.1 second duration via `const auto one_tenth_of_a_second = std::chrono::duration<real>( 1./10. )`.
 You will need to `#include <thread>` and `#include <chrono>` to access the C++ standard library's functionality.